 Close mentoring relationships are a cornerstone of our conservatory experience.
-We encourage you to contact a professor or faculty member in your area of interest to schedule a lesson or a meeting.
-Search individual biographies on the conservatory faculty and staff list and contact the faculty member directly by e-mail.
+We encourage you to contact a professor or faculty member in your area of interest directly by e-mail to schedule an in-person lesson on campus or a virtual lesson online.
+We recommend you attach a musical résumé when emailing so that our faculty can learn more about you.
+Search individual biographies on the conservatory faculty and staff list.

 Please note: During academic breaks, regular classes are not in session and many professors may be off campus.